 Hello folks,

 This is the second article of XML Manipulation using .NET and you can find the first article from here .
-In the first article I have discussed how to

 1. Create an XML file